polyend/TrackerBetaTesting/HOWTO_BETA_FIRMWARE.md

 * disconnect power from the device for a few seconds.

-## In case of serious trouble
+## In case of trouble

-If your device lost power during the upgrade, the SD file was damaged, or the firmware doesn't boot up for any other reason, perform the emergency flashing procedure as follows:
+If your device lost power during the upgrade, the SD file was damaged, or the firmware doesn't boot up for any other reason, you can perform one of the two emergency flashing procedures as follows:

+First method:
+just simply press the hidden reset button on the back panel of the instrument and it will automatically flash with a randomly picked firmware `.ptf` file from the SD card Firmware/ folder.

+Second method:
 * download the Polyend Tool from
   [the Polyend website](https://polyend.com/downloads/);

 * download a known working firmware file either from the Polyend website